 Kamiya Seika (加美家製菓)

 You’ll find this 300-year-old traditional wagashi (Japanese sweets) shop on the Tojinmachi market street.
-Here, they use freshly made Kyoto matcha for each order of the popular uji kintoki (green tea kakigori).
+Here, they use freshly made Kyoto matcha for each order of the popular Uji Kintoki (green tea kakigori).
 Not a fan of matcha?
-Try not kokuto kinako (with roasted soybean powder and brown sugar) or Milk Kintoki (milk-flavored)?
-Enjoy the authentic Japanese sweets and a beautiful Japanese garden on premises.
+Try not kokuto kinako (with roasted soybean powder and brown sugar) or Milk Kintoki (milk-flavored).
+Sit down and enjoy authentic Japanese sweets and a beautiful Japanese garden on premises.

 Kawabata Zenzai Hiroba (川端ぜんざい広場)